auerl/flexinv/README.md

 #Flexinv

 Flexinv is a Fortran/Python toolbox to create global, adaptive resolution transversely isotropic tomographic models of the entire mantle, via joint inversion of surface-wave dispersion and body-wave traveltimes, in the high-frequency ray approximation.
-See _Auer et al. (2014)_ for a complete description.
+See _Auer et al. (2014)_ and _Boschi (2009)_ for a complete description of the algorithm.

 Some components of the surface wave parts of this code go back to Woodhouse _(1981)_ and _Dziewonski & Anderson (1981)_.
 The body-wave routines go back to _Gu (2005)_.
 Crustal corrections are based on CRUST2.0 by _Laske et al. (2002)_.
 Models are parameterized in curvilinear hexahedrons, whose size is adapted to local ray coverage, following _Schäfer et al. (2011)_.